saucelabs/sauce-docs/docs/api-testing/on-prem/integrations/connectors/splunk.md

 ---
 id: splunk
-title: "Connectors: Splunk"
+title: 'Connectors: Splunk'
 sidebar_label: Splunk
 keywords:
 - api-testing
 - integrations
 - splunk
 - connectors
 ---

 <head>
   <meta name="robots" content="noindex" />
 </head>

->**Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
+> **Legacy Documentation**<br/>You're viewing legacy documentation for API Fortress (deployed via an on-premises container).
 To view documentation for the new SaaS version of API Fortress &#8212; now known as Sauce Labs API Testing and Monitoring (with Sauce Connect tunnels) &#8212; see [API Testing on the Sauce Labs Cloud](/api-testing/).

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Using the connector, you can send test execution information to Splunk then use that data to create visualizations.

 Below is a quick guide to setting up and using the Splunk connector.